turnierplan-NET/turnierplan.NET/README.md

 | `ImageStorage__StorageAccountName` | The name of the storage account.             |
 | `ImageStorage__ContainerName`      | The name of the blob container.              |

 By default, a [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) will be used.
-Therefore, if you use Azure Managed Identities, you won't have to add further configuration variables.
-The following tables show how to configure the image storage to use client secret or storage account key authentication:
+Therefore, if you use Azure Managed Identities, you won't have to do any further configuration.
+In addition, this implementation supports two additional means of authentication listed below.

+When using Entra ID based authentication, the managed identity / app registration must have permission to create/read/delete blobs in the storage account.
+This can be achieved by assigning the [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) role.

+#### Authenticating using access key

+Refer to the [documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) on how to view and manage the access keys.

+The following environment variables must be set to enable access key authentication:

 | Environment Variable          | Description                                      |
 |-------------------------------|--------------------------------------------------|
 | `ImageStorage__UseAccountKey` | Set to `true` to use account key authentication. |
 | `ImageStorage__ContainerName` | The name of the blob container.                  |

+#### Authenticate using client secret

+If you have an Entra ID app registration with the necessary permissions on the storage account, you can set the following environment variables to enable client secret authentication:

 | Environment Variable            | Description                                             |
 |---------------------------------|---------------------------------------------------------|